Category "Perpetual War For a Piece Of The Action"

 Soldiers Die, CEOs Prosper

-September 3rd, 2006 by Andy in Perpetual War For a Piece Of The Action
+September 3rd, 2006 by Andy in Perpetual War For a Perpetual Piece of The Action

 This brings an enhanced meaning to the term ‘making a killing.’